 Everyone involved with the delivery process should be familiar with the basic principles of application security.
 They should understand the Open Web Application Security Project (OWASP) top 10, application security testing and other security engineering practices.
 Developers need to understand threat models, compliance checks and have a working knowledge of how to measure risks, exposure, and implement security controls

 Good leadership fosters a good culture that promotes change within the organization.
 It is important and essential in DevSecOps to communicate the responsibilities of security of processes and product ownership.
 Only then can developers and engineers become process owners and take responsibility for their work.

 DevSecOps operations teams should create a system that works for them, using the technologies and protocols that fit their team and the current project.
 By allowing the team to create the workflow environment that fits their needs, they become invested stakeholders in the outcome of the project.

-IBM UrbanCode® can speed and optimize software delivery for any mix of on-premises, cloud, and mainframe applications.
+Explore how IBM UrbanCode® can speed and optimize software delivery for any mix of on-premises, cloud and mainframe applications.

-Powerful DevOps software to build, deploy, and manage security-rich, cloud-native apps across multiple devices, environments, and clouds.
+Leverage powerful DevOps software to build, deploy and manage security-rich, cloud-native apps across multiple devices, environments and clouds.

 Access an exclusive Gartner® analyst report and learn how AI for IT improves business outcomes, leads to increased revenue, and lowers both cost and risk for organizations.

 Learn how Artificial Intelligence for IT Operations (AIOps) uses data and machine learning to improve and automate IT service management.